xkunD/noms-db/backend/api-spec.md

 - Kevin Huang
 - Xiaokun Du

-Values wrapped in `< >` are placeholders for what the field values should be.
+Values wrapped in `&lt; &gt;` are placeholders for what the field values should be.

 ## Expected Functionality